 4. Beard oil or moisturizer: for softness and health

 How to Trim Your Beard:

 1. Comb it out: Get all of your hairs settled into one direction.
 Comb everywhere, including the mustache and bottom.

 2. Use clippers for an even cut: If you want to maintain the length showcased here (half an inch), try a number 4 setting.
 If you aren’t sure, just start with a bigger clip and work your way down.
 Increase this size as your beard continues to grow out.

 3. Fade the neck and cheeks: Graduate to smaller clipper settings (starting two sizes lower) as you move outward.
 Try this tutorial for trimming and fading your beard.

-4. Trim the mustache properly: Comb all hairs to the side first, and clip on desired setting.
+4. Trim the mustache properly: Comb all hair to the side first, and clip-on the desired setting.
 Then comb down over the lip and remove the guard, to trim anything that hangs over onto the lip.

 5. Use scissors for detailing: Clean up strays and give yourself a more natural finish.

-6. Finish with a beard oil or moisturizer: These will keep your hairs healthy and prevent them from drying and itching.
+6. Finish with beard oil or moisturizer: These will keep your hair healthy and prevent them from drying and itching.

 Additional Beard-Trimming Tips: